Instagram has more than 500 million active daily users.

 Hosting in-store events is a great way to build buzz around your store, but you need to make sure it’s Instagram-friendly.
 “There has to be something fundamental and essential for the customer to be compelled to take a photograph,” Kier says.

 When people are posting about this event, geotagging and hashtagging it appropriately, others are going to see that and be intrigued.
 “When they’re posting that, everyone sees it,” Kier says.
 “And that’s your real estate on social media.”

 One surefire way to encourage social media engagement is through hosting a contest. “[Contests] allow people to show off their creativity if they win, and show people that they’re active in their community,” says Kier.

 The contest should encourage entrants to snap photos of your space and post them on Instagram, geotagging the post and including your branded hashtags.
 The key is to make sure the contest aligns with your brand identity.

 Host an in-store scavenger hunt, and tell customers to post photos of the items when they find them.
 Challenge followers’ creativity and ask a thought-provoking question about how they would use your product to make the world a better place.
-Or make it super simple and choose a winner every week, awarding them for taking your favorite photo in the store with a freebie.
+Or simplify your contest by seeing who can write the best Instagram caption accompanied by a photo in your store, choosing a winner every week, and awarding the winner with a freebie.